JacekWozniak12/painting-tanks/Manual/Implementation.md

 #### Implementation
 - Using Rigidbody for Tank
 - Uses new Input system package
-- Fixed Update for Movement Changes
+- FixedUpdate() for Movement Changes
-- Controller Motives
-  - Tank
+- Movement Agents defined for Body, Turret and Gun
-  - *to implement* Vehicle
+- Vehicle Movement Styles
+  - Tank - is moved by its base controls and its turret is moved by pointer (mouse)
+  - Assault Gun - is moved by its base controls and rotated by pointer.
+Turret rotation is limited
+  - Artillery - is moved and rotated by its controls, not pointer.
+It is base moslty for artillery vehicles / functions

+#### Optimization
+- FixedUpdate() instead of Update();

-### Gun System
+### Weapon System
-- Using Rigidbody for Gun Turret and Turret
+- Using Rigidbody for Gun Turret and Turret.
-- Using Camera and Physics.Rayast with some vector functions to implement minimal / maximal range system that player can target to
+- Using Camera and Physics.Rayast with some vector functions to implement minimal / maximal range system that player can target to.
-- // trajectory implementation
-- // weapon system

-### Perk System
--
+- Using multiple vehicle movement styles to create different experiences for different type of weapons.
+Example: Hotchkiss H39 'ground stuka' tank which turret rotation does not influence rocket barrage of it as launcher is not pinned to its turret.